 For example if your essay is about climate change your conclusion could discuss how individual actions contribute to a global effort to reduce carbon emissions.
 This way you’re linking your specific points to a larger movement, making your argument more significant.
 These actions can also impact the reader’s own lives, showing them the personal relevance of your arguments.
 Contextualising the conclusion allows the reader to see how your ideas extend beyond the scope of the essay and can apply to broader societal or global issues.

 You want to take the specific points you’ve made and show how they fit into a bigger picture.
 This not only reinforces your essay but also leaves the reader thinking about the topic long after they’ve finished reading.
-Conclusion is just as important in a capstone project.
+Conclusion is just as important in writing thesis for a rhetorical analysis.
 And not only the conclusion, the main part and the introduction as well.
 So if you have any problems with writing, you can turn to us for capstone writing services, where SameDayPapers can help you.

 Strategies for Writing an Effective Conclusion